TakeJoshyy/Roguemon/README.md

 ASCENSION 1 | ASCENSION 2 | ASCENSION 3
 -|-|-
 All trainers pokemon will have a 20% level increase. | All trainers pokemon will have a 40% level increase. | All trainers pokemon will hold sensible items and have a 50% increase.
 Beds, Healing spaces, and Nurse Trainers can be used/fought once, at a time of player choosing. | Huge/Pure Power is banned. | Passive Offensive Setup moves are banned (+ATK or +SPA).
-But attacking moves that boost these stats are allowed (e.g. Rage).
+But attacking moves that boost these stats are allowed (e.g. Rage) X items that boost these stats are still allowed.
+N/A | Shell Bell is banned if your BST is 500 or higher. | Shell Bell is banned if your BST is 500 or higher.
+N/A | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced | Nurse Trainers cannot be fought unless otherwise stated or forced.
+N/A | 5 random segments will be Cursed, applying negative effects to you while you are in that segment. | All Rival Fights must be completed at end of previous segment, or before next segment (player choice)
+N/A | N/A | 5 random segments will be Cursed, applying negative effects to you while you are in that segment.

 ---